Opendigitalradio/dab-scripts/README.md

     - Main components of the odr-mmbTools suite used in a transmission chain
     - [Supervisor](http://supervisord.org/) package
 - Simple yet functional dab configuration sample that you can adapt to your needs
-- Vagrantfile that allows you to quickly setup a lite debian bullseye virtual environment over which to test ODR-mmbTools
+- Vagrantfile that allows you to quickly run a DAB/DAB+ ensemble through a lite debian bullseye virtual environment
+- Docker files that allow you to quickly run a DAB/DAB+ ensemble through containers

 # ODR-mmbTools components
 - Encoder-manager: provides a web interface to manage audio streams and their related PAD data